akutzer/semantic-retrieval/TASKS.md

 ## 4. Training loop

 ### Create a training script (assigned: Zhiwei)
 Write a script for training the neural IR models.
+Have a look at the [ColBERT training script](https://github.com/stanford-futuredata/ColBERT/blob/main/colbert/training/training.py) as an example.

 It should use the dataset class for our datasets and the dataloader for the selected model. \
 :hourglass_flowing_sand: Add [Learning-Rate-Schedulers](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) (Warmup & LR-decay). \